dev1nagy/my-journey-to-data-analysis/README.md

 # My Journey to Data Analysis 📊

-This repository is a **personal training portfolio** where I track my progress and document everything I learn and practice on my journey to becoming a professional Data Analyst.
+This repository is a **personal training and learning portfolio** where I track my progress and document everything I learn on my journey to becoming a professional Data Analyst.

-It reflects continuous learning, hands-on practice, and skill development across both technical and soft skills.
+It reflects continuous improvement, hands-on practice, and a strong commitment to both technical and soft skills.

 ---

 ## 🎯 Purpose of This Repository
 - Track my learning progress over time
-- Document practical work and exercises
+- Document practical exercises and projects
-- Build a clear and organized data analysis portfolio
+- Build a structured and transparent portfolio
-- Demonstrate consistency, discipline, and growth
+- Prepare for professional data analysis roles

-This repository is continuously updated as I learn and improve.
+This repository is continuously updated as I learn and grow.

 ---